Romulus (comics): Powers and abilities

 Little is known about the full extent of Romulus's powers.
 Like Wolverine, Romulus' primary power is an accelerated healing factor that allows him to rapidly regenerate from injury.
 Romulus' healing factor grants him virtual immunity to known diseases and renders him highly resistant to most forms of drugs.
 It also affords him greatly extended longevity by slowing his natural aging process to an extraordinary degree as he claims to be tens of thousands of years old.
-However, Romulus is known to mix exaggeration and half truths in order to perpetuate the mystique surrounding him, though Romulus is ancient.
-Since the appearance of Remus, she has confirmed that Romulus is at least several thousand years old.
-While he shows signs of aging - most of his hair has gone white, he still has the physical vitality and overall appearance of his prime.
+While he shows signs of aging, Romulus maintains the physical vitality and overall appearance of his prime.
 Romulus' senses of sight, smell and hearing are also enhanced to unknown superhuman levels.
 While they constitute a separate power, their efficiency is still somewhat linked to his healing factor.
 He is strong enough to lift Wolverine by the arm over his head with one hand and hurl him across a room.
 Romulus' speed, agility, and reflexes are similarly enhanced.
 His healing factor grants him partial immunity to the fatigue toxins generated by his muscles during physical activity, so he has much greater stamina and endurance than an ordinary human.
-He can exert himself physically for at least several hours before the buildup of fatigue toxins in his blood begins to impair him.
 He also possesses a single, retractable claw at the tip of each finger as well as elongated canine teeth.
 Romulus' claws are extremely sharp and are capable of cutting most known conventional materials and flesh.

 Romulus displayed telepathic abilities during his encounters with Wolverine.
 He was able to enter Wolverine's mind and manipulate his memories - either creating false memories or to awakening suppressed ones.
-However, his telepathic powers are nowhere near the level of Charles Xavier, as Xavier used his powers to shield Wolverine's mind from Romulus' influence for years.

-After his return from the Dark Dimension, Romulus underwent the process of bonding adamantium to his skeleton.
-As a result, his bones are now virtually indestructible.
+Romulus underwent the process of bonding adamantium to his skeleton, making his bones virtually indestructible.
 Romulus has also had four adamantium claws implanted into each arm that have the same configuration as the claws mounted onto his gloves.
 As with his skeleton, these claws are virtually unbreakable and can cut nearly any known substance.

-Romulus is consistently depicted as being of exceptional stature, surpassing even Sabretooth in size.
-The font used for his words is unique, having a more ancient appearance than those of other characters.
-Although he often appears naked, he has been shown to wear clothes on several occasions, possibly making use of the fact that only a few living people can recognize him.
-Romulus has been seen wearing armor over his right knee which has a faint reminder of the adamantium armor worn by Cyber.